JLKwong/CollegeMove/index.md

 ## How do I use College Move?
 Head over to [this link](https://collegemove.sardija.repl.co/), and explore schools using the filters available.
 We recommend that you  choose 4 reach schools, 2 target schools, and 2 safety schools:
 **[https://collegemove.sardija.repl.co/](https://collegemove.sardija.repl.co/)**
 By default, the lists in each category will show the colleges that ranked best overall in our analyses first.
-If you don't feel that a particular college is not a good fit for you, you can scroll down to check out the next best college in that category.
+If you feel that a particular college is not a good fit for you, you can scroll down to check out the next best college in that category.
 You can also personalize these lists using filters.

 ## Aren't the colleges in your reach list expensive?